vadel/ACPD/README.md

 ## Main experimental pipeline
-The code is organized in two different parts: the generation of adversarial examples and the generation of adversarial class probability distributions.
+The code is organized into two different parts: the generation of adversarial examples and the generation of adversarial class probability distributions.
 In the first part, the adversarial examples are precomputed, for the sake of efficiency.
 In the second part, the effectiveness of the attack methods proposed (which employ different strategies in order to select the target class for every incoming input) is evaluated.
 The implementation of our methods can be found in `optimization/acpd_methods.py`.

-In order to ease the execution of our programs, all the main executable files are acommpanied with a "launcher" (a python script), in which the required parameters and options can be specified (the default configuration is set in each of them).
+In order to ease the execution of our programs, all the main executable files are accompanied with a "launcher" (a python script), in which the required parameters and options can be specified (the default configuration is set in each of them).

 ### 1. Generation of adversarial examples in the Speech Command Dataset
 The code required in this part can be found in the `./adv_attacks` directory, which contains two subfolders, one for each of the two problems considered in our paper: